leo-alvarenga/dotfiles/README.md

     - Utility to print directories and files hierarchicaly in a human-readable way
 - `bat`
     - `cat`-like utility to print to stdout text with out-of-the-box syntax highlighting and pagination with vim-motions (for long files)
+- `ripgrep`
+    - For recurcevly searching directories for a regex pattern
+- `fd-find`
+    - Simpler and faster alternative to `find`

 ### Utilities
 - `fastfetch`